Social protection statistics

 - family/children benefits — including support (except healthcare) in connection with the costs of pregnancy, childbirth, childbearing and caring for other family members;

-- unemployment benefits — including vocational training financed by public agencies;
+- unemployment benefits — including full or partial unemployment benefits as well as vocational training financed by public agencies;

 - housing benefits — including interventions by public authorities to help households meet the cost of housing;

 - social exclusion benefits not elsewhere classified (n.e.c.) — including income support, rehabilitation of alcohol and drug abusers and other miscellaneous benefits (except healthcare).